 An example is the walking project ‘Miglo’.
 Miglo is a ‘cofi’ word which means escape (or ‘dianc’ in Welsh).
 Miglo is used in both Welsh and English conversations.
 Another example is the sex education project ‘Jiwsi’ run by the FPA (Family Planning Association).
 The name ‘Jiwsi’ is a welsh spelling of the English word juicy.

 In both these examples the title can be considered bilingual and can be used in both the English and Welsh pages.
 In other instances, because our residents only used the welsh project names anyway it was harder to establish if these were really bilingual names.

-We approached Bim with this problem who returned with this very practical advice: Ask the question ‘would English speakers refer to the project or organisation with its English name?’, if not, use an English translation followed by the Welsh name, if they would, just use the English name.
+We approached Bim with this problem who returned with this very practical advice: Ask the question ‘would English speakers refer to the project or organisation with its Welsh name?’, if not, use an English translation followed by the Welsh name, if they would, just use the Welsh name.

 Training and Accessibility

 As our website is a communication tool for Pobol Peblig and they are in the process of taking over the management it was very important that the staff also understand about web accessibility, the impact it has on users and how to make sure new content they put in is accessible.